mahmoudparsian/data-warehousing-and-business-intelligence/resources/class_lectures/week_03_SQL_for_Data_Cleanup_and_Analysis/week_03_Practice_SQL_JOINs.md

 	play_id: The unique identifier of the play
 	user_id: The user who played the song
 	song_id: The song that was played
-	timestamp: The date and time when the song was played
+	time_stamp: The date and time when the song was played
 	device: The device used to play the song, either ‘mobile’ or ‘desktop’